JuliaLang/PackageCompilerX.jl/docs/src/devdocs/sysimages_part_1.md

 ## Creating a custom sysimage

-If we time the loading a standard library it is clear that it is "cached" somehow since the time to load it is so short:
+If we time the loading of a standard library it is clear that it is "cached" somehow since the time to load it is so short:

 ```jl-repl